-What Is A Windshield Calibration?
+What Is A Windshield Recalibration?

 Modern vehicles are moving from autonomous driving to advanced driver assistance systems (ADAS) which is more efficient in ensuring vehicle safety and better driving.
 The ADAS system can alert you about potential problems on the road.

-Cars are getting smarter and the camera in the windshield or windows measures a lot these days, some of the things that the ADAS sensors and cameras on cars can detect are…
+Cars are getting smarter and the camera in the windshield or windows measures a lot these days.
+Some of the things that the ADAS sensors and cameras on cars can detect are:

 - Video Image Processing

 Generally, ADAS systems work through a camera that is fitted to the center of the windshield, and the camera relays important information about the conditions of the road ahead to the ADAS.
 The system will then know when to activate automated safety measures.
 The camera monitors blind spots, pedestrians and proximity to other objects, so it is important that it is calibrated to offer the best possible surveillance of the vehicle and road.

 In case of a misaligned camera, the functionality of the system could be jeopardized, leading to dangerous driving or accidents.
 Safety is the purpose of windshield recalibration.

 If your car is fitted with the ADAS system, you need to have it recalibrated from time-to-time.
 There may be a chance that your camera view has been slightly altered.
 Such situations are include:

 - After a windshield replacement